yuanqing/figma-plugins/packages/figma-clean-document/README.md

 Deletes all hidden layers within the selection or on the current page.

+### Ungroup Single-Layer Groups

+Ungroups single-layer groups that have no backgrounds, blend modes, effects or export settings.

 ### Smart Rename Layers

 Intelligently renames layers within the selection or on the current page.